T'ruah

-T'ruah: The Rabbinic Call for Human Rights, often referred to as T'ruah, is a left-wing nonprofit organization of rabbis who act on the Jewish imperative to respect and protect the human rights of all people in North America, Israel, and the Palestinian Territories.
-Approximately 2,000 American and Canadian rabbis and cantors, very predominantly non-orthodox in denomination, are affiliated with T'ruah.
+T'ruah: The Rabbinic Call for Human Rights, often referred to as T'ruah, is a left-wing nonprofit organization of rabbis who act on the Jewish imperative to respect and protect the human rights of all people in North America, Palestine, and Israel.
+Approximately 2,000 American and Canadian rabbis and cantors are affiliated with T'ruah.
 T'ruah was founded as Rabbis for Human Rights-North America (RHR-NA) in 2002.
 On January 15, 2013, RHR-NA ended its formal affiliation with Rabbis for Human Rights in Israel, and was renamed T'ruah.
 The name T’ruah is based on one of the sounds of the shofar (ram’s horn) acting as a call to take action.

 Organization

 T'ruah's offices are in New York City and the organization is a registered 501(c)(3) nonprofit philanthropic organization.
 T'ruah was named one of the nation's 50 most innovative Jewish nonprofits in Slingshot '12-'13, a resource guide for Jewish innovation.